-Today STFC launched the draft science case for a UK based X-ray Free Electron Laser (UK-XFEL) in July 2019 at the Royal Society (more details of this event can be found here).
-The resulting draft document formed the basis of a consultation with the scientific community that will close on 15th September 2020.
+STFC formally launched the process to create an updated science case for a UK based X-ray Free Electron Laser (UK-XFEL) in July 2019 at the Royal Society (more details of this event can be found here).
+The resulting draft document formed the basis of a consultation with the scientific community that closed on 15th September 2020.
 Comments received during this consultation have now been incorporated into a final version published in October.
 This final version of the science case was subject to a formal independent review in November.

 The science case can be downloaded in Full, or just the Executive Summary (Latest draft updated 5th October 2020).

 The science case seeks to address: